vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 After having embraced that lofty hill, you, (O cloud), should take leave of your dear friend, who, on his slopes, is marked by Raghupati’s footprints, venerated by mankind; every time when you and he meet, the shedding of warm (tear)drops born of long separation betrays his affection.
 21

 15 Bakker 1989b, 482, 488 (vv.
 44–46, 110; above, p.
 98).
-The Sind¯uragirimāhātmya (9.35) also refers to the āśrama of Agastya (Kumbhaja).
+The Sindūragirimāhātmya (9.35) also refers to the āśrama of Agastya (Kumbhaja).

 16 Bakker 1989b, 485; above, p.
 101 (v.
 85): rāmasya girāv iha.

 17 The R. iddhapur Plates of Prabhāvatīguptā (CII V, 35 f.) and The Mandhal Plates of Pr.thivīs.eṇa II, Year 2 (EI XLI, 169).
 See Bakker 1997, 21, 24.

 18 CII V, 7; Bakker 1997, passim.
-The Sind¯uragirimāhātmya 13.8 situates the city (pura) of Nandivardhana to the south of Rāmagiri: girer daks.iṇapārśve.
+The Sindūragirimāhātmya 13.8 situates the city (pura) of Nandivardhana to the south of Rāmagiri: girer daks.iṇapārśve.

-19 rāmagirisvāminah. pādam¯ulāt, CII V, 35.
+19 rāmagirisvāminah. pādamūlāt, CII V, 35.

-20 bhagavatpādam¯ule nivedya, CII V, 7.
-For the meaning of pādam¯ula see above, n.
+20 bhagavatpādamūle nivedya, CII V, 7.
+For the meaning of pādamūla see above, n.
 52 on p.
 330.

-21 Meghad¯uta vv.
+21 Meghadūta vv.
 1 and 9 in Hultzsch’ edition (with comm. of Vallabhadeva).